Jean Alesi

-Early career
+Early life and career

-Alesi was born in the southern French town of Avignon, Vaucluse, between Montpellier and Marseille to Sicilian parents.
-His father, Franco, was from Alcamo, Sicily, and his mother was from Riesi.
+Alesi was born Giovanni Roberto Alesi on 11 June 1964 in the southern French town of Avignon to Sicilian parents.
+His father, Franco, was from Alcamo and his mother from Riesi.
 His father ran an automotive bodywork repair garage in the town, where Alesi spent much of his formative years and developed a love of cars.
 In addition to spending time in the family garage, Alesi's father also provided his first taste of motorsport, being a keen amateur competitor in rallying and hillclimb events.
 On weekends that he was unable to compete he would sometimes lend his rally cars to family friend and future Monte Carlo Rally-winning professional rally driver Jean Ragnotti, who would commonly return them "destroyed".

-Starting his career with a passion for rallying rather than racing, he took up karting at the age of 16 and then graduated to cars in 1983 by entering the French Renault 5 Turbo championship, where he raced for two seasons.
+Starting his career with a passion for rallying rather than racing, he took up karting at the age of sixteen and then graduated to cars in 1983 by entering the French Renault 5 Turbo championship, where he raced for two seasons.
 He won the 1987 French Formula 3 title before moving up to International Formula 3000 in 1988.
 The 1988 season was a disappointment, finishing tenth in the championship with two podium finishes, not helped by problems within the team.
 However, in 1989 he joined the Jordan Formula 3000 team and won the championship.
 Both crowns were after duels with his rival Érik Comas.
-In 1989 Alesi tied on points for the F3000 title with Comas, but won the title on number of wins, having scored three to Comas' two.
+In 1989, Alesi tied on points for the F3000 title with Comas, but won the title on number of wins, having scored three to Comas' two.
 Made the strong start with a street Ferrari F40 LM in Laguna Seca IMSA GTO race.
-Surprisingly led for six laps and finished third overall, ahead of most experienced drivers in race-spec cars.
+He surprisingly led for six laps and finished third overall, ahead of most experienced drivers in race-spec cars.
 He also raced in the Le Mans 24 hours in the same year, but a fire forced him to retire in the fourth hour of the race.